Hozukii/linked-blog-starter-md/School/Physics/A. Space, Time, Motion/A.1 Kinematics.md

 - A [[vector quantity]]

 # Acceleration
-- Any variation from moving at a constant speed in a straight line is descirbed as an acceleartion
+- Any variation from moving at a constant speed in a straight line is described as an acceleration
 - Acceleration, a, is defined as: $\dfrac{\text{change in velocity}}{\text{Change in time}}$ $$a = \dfrac{\Delta v}{t} si \space unit \space ms^{-2}$$
 - Negative acceleration is still acceleration